Rumpunzel/rpg-thingy/characters/traits.md

 There are many reasons to use one of your traits to your detriment.
 It leads to great roleplaying moments, it lets you communicate who your character is and what their flaws are, it's fun, and it earns you Favor.

-During a [Simple Test](../playing-the-game/skill-tests/simple-tests.md), you may add one of your trait's rating to the difficulty, if it would make sense said trait would hinder you at what you are trying to achieve.
+During a [Challenge](../playing-the-game/skill-tests/challenges.md), you may add one of your trait's rating to the difficulty, if it would make sense said trait would hinder you at what you are trying to achieve.

 You may use any of your traits to your detriment, as long as it makes sense that the trait would in some way hinder you.